aws-samples/serverless-data-analytics/Lab2/README.md

 ![createbucket.png](https://s3.amazonaws.com/us-east-1.data-analytics/labcontent/reinvent2017content-abd313/lab1/createbucket.png)

 3. In the **Create Bucket** pop-up page, input a unique **Bucket name**.
-So it’s advised to choose a large bucket name, with many random characters and numbers (no spaces).
+It is advised to choose a large bucket name, with many random characters and numbers (no spaces).

     1. Select the region as **Oregon**.
     2. Click **Next** to navigate to next tab.